Peter Morton: Personal life

-His first wife was Paulene Stone, the former wife of actor Laurence Harvey and later wife of actor Mark Burns.
+His first wife was Paulene Stone, the widow of actor Laurence Harvey and later wife of actor Mark Burns.
 They had one son, Harry Morton (1981–2019), the founder of Pink Taco restaurants.
 His former stepdaughter with Stone was Domino Harvey, the subject of the October 2005 film Domino starring Keira Knightley and directed by Tony Scott.
 They divorced in 1986.

 In 1990, he married Tarlton Pauley (1962–2017); they had two children, before divorcing in 1997.

 Community involvement

 Morton is a member of the Board of Trustees for the Museum of Contemporary Art, Los Angeles (MOCA) and sits on the board of trustees for the Natural Resources Defense Council (NRDC).
 After Morton made a donation to UCLA, the building at 200 UCLA Medical Plaza was renamed the Peter Morton Medical Building.